xdssio/spoonbill/README.md

 ### How to choose a backend?

 For fastest performance, use the InMemoryStore.
 It is a simple dict that is not persisted to disk.
 If you need local persistence, I prefer the LmdbStore, but PysosStore and ShelveStore should work too.

-If speed is not important, but you want cheap persistence in the cloud, use FilesystemStore.
+If speed is not important, but you want cheap persistence in the cloud, use FilesystemStore with S3,GCP, or Azure.

 If you are using it to load tensors for embedding or deep learning weights, use SafetensorsStore